schierlm/iota-reclaim-status/README.md

 [Reclaim Status thread in HelloIOTA forum](https://forum.helloiota.com/1242/Reclaim-Status)

-**All reclaims that were filed before April 19th and had a unique destination seed have been processed in the first five reclaim batches.
+**All reclaims that were filed before April 29th and had a unique destination seed have been processed in the first seven reclaim batches.
 Reclaims with more than one destination seed can [perform KYC now](https://blog.iota.org/iota-reclaim-identification-verification-process-e316647e06e6).
 Claims filed later are pending for the next batch.**